GriffinSauce/morningstar-config/README.md

 # Morningstar Config

-This codebase generates a configuration from TypeScript for the [Morningstar MC8](https://www.morningstarfx.com/mc8-midi-controller) MIDI footcontroller that can be imported via the [Morningstar editor](https://editor-mkii.morningstar.io/mcgen2).
+This codebase generates a configuration from TypeScript for the [Morningstar MC8](https://www.morningstarfx.com/mc8-midi-controller) MIDI controller that can be imported via the [Morningstar editor](https://editor-mkii.morningstar.io/mcgen2).

 ## Install